bennettstone/magic-min/README.md

-MagicMin
+Magic Minifier
 =========

-MagicMin is a PHP based javascript and stylesheet minification class designed to generate minified, merged, and automatically updating files to simplify the process of minified file usage and updating when going between production and development environments.
+MagicMin is a PHP based javascript and stylesheet minification and merging class.

+This class is designed to generate minified, merged, and automatically updating files to simplify the process of minified file usage and updating when going between production and development environments.

-This class has two primary functions:
+This class has ~~two~~ three primary functions:

 1. Minification of single files
     * $class->minify( 'sourcefile', 'outputfile', 'version' );